Stalactite Cave Nature Reserve (Soreq cave, Avshalom cave) is a spectacular cave not far from Beit Shemesh.

 Inside Stalactite Cave

-Inside Stalactite Cave, you are walking on a concrete path with fences around you.
+Inside Stalactite Cave, you are walking on a concrete path with fences.
 You cannot touch the stones since it will ruin delicate chemistry.
 Once a stalactite is touched, it stops growing.
 Next to the cave entrance, there is a “pet corner,” where you can feel several stalactites.

 The cave’s air temperature is constant year-round at 22 Celsius, and humidity range from 92% to 100%.
 High humidity, together with light, will create mold.
 And National Parks Authority does not want the stalactites covered with fungus (installed lights and flashlights used by guides are not regular ones).
 Thus, you are not allowed to use any lights, including flashes.

 Therefore, in my photos, you will rarely see people.
 While shooting, I kept the ISO low.
 Thus, the shutter speed was 20-30 seconds (people rarely stand still for long periods).
 It also means you will need a tripod and drag behind your group to photograph there.

 Why is it Named Avshalom Cave?

 This cave has three common names.
 The name Stalactite Cave Nature Reserve is evident.
 And Soreq is the name of the nearby stream.
-Thus, the remaining question is who was Avshalom.
+Thus, the remaining question is who Avshalom was.

 The Stalactite Cave is dedicated to the memory of Avshalom Shoham.
 Shoham was severely injured during his army service in the elite Sayeret Shaked unit.
 He fought for three years to recover, but on February 4, 1974, he passed away.

 Avshalom Shoham loved the land of Israel.
 He traveled its length and breadth and may have even visited the Stalactite Cave before it was officially opened to the public.
 As a meaningful way of perpetuating his memory, his family and friends assisted the Israel Nature and Parks Authority in preparing the cave for the opening to the public.

 As I mentioned before, the cave is not that big.
-So if you are walking fast, you can cover it in 20 minutes.
+So if you walk fast, you can cover it in 20 minutes.
 The round route inside the cave takes 40 – 60 minutes for most people.